toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [hollywood](https://github.com/dustinkirkland/hollywood) - Runs a script turning your Linux terminal into a Hollywood style real-time hacking terminal.
 * [kyun](https://github.com/file-acomplaint/kyun) - Kyun is a low productivity, low fidelity, low customizablity text editor that has its focus firm on user discomfort.
 * [Limoji](https://github.com/GEROGIANNIS/Limoji) - Limoji is an open source tool that makes it easy to choose between hundreds of cool ASCII emoticons and share them with your friends.
-* [LundukeHoliday](https://github.com/BryanLunduke/LundukeHoliday) - A simple Bash script that shows some animated, ASCII holiday decorations in your shell.
 * [matrix-webcam](https://github.com/joschuck/matrix-webcam) - Take your video conference from within the matrix.
-* [Maze Solver](https://github.com/Vlamonster/maze_solver_rust) - Generate, display and solve mazes in an animated way in the terminal.
-* [neo](https://github.com/st3w/neo) - Recreates the digital rain effect from "The Matrix".
-Streams of random characters will endlessly scroll down your terminal screen.
-* [No More Secrets](https://github.com/bartobri/no-more-secrets) - A command line tool that recreates the famous data decryption effect seen in the 1992 movie Sneakers.
-* [paclear](https://github.com/orangekame3/paclear) - paclear is a clear command with pacman animation.
 * [pokeget](https://github.com/talwat/pokeget-rs) - A bash script you can use to display cool sprites of Pokemon in your terminal.
 * [ponysay](https://github.com/erkin/ponysay) - Pony rewrite of cowsay.
 * [pyjokes](https://github.com/pyjokes/pyjokes) - One line jokes for programmers (jokes as a service).
-* [rich_life](https://github.com/paulrobello/rich_life) - Conway's Game of Life and Langton's Ant.
 * [Russhian Roulette](https://github.com/cyradotpink/russhian-roulette) - 1/6 chance of posting your SSH private key on pastebin (do you really want to try?).
-* [sha256-animation](https://github.com/in3rsha/sha256-animation) - Animation of the SHA-256 hash function in your terminal.
-* StarWars vision - See Star Wars in ASCII with ``telnet towel.blinkenlights.nl`` (server seems down recently - I leave the link in the hope that it will be resumed in the future).
-* [Steam Locomotive](http://www.cyberciti.biz/tips/displays-animations-when-accidentally-you-type-sl-instead-of-ls.html) - A steam locomotive traverses the screen from right to left if `sl` is typed instead of `ls`.
-* [ternimal](https://github.com/p-e-w/ternimal) - Simulate a life form in the terminal.
 * [yosay](https://github.com/yeoman/yosay) - Like cowsay, but for yeoman.

 ## <a name="option-picker"></a>Fuzzy finders and option pickers